OfficeDev/office-js-docs-reference/docs/docs-ref-conceptual/overview/visio-javascript-reference-overview.md

-# Visio JavaScript APIs reference
+# Visio JavaScript API overview

 You can use the Visio JavaScript APIs to embed Visio diagrams in SharePoint Online.
 An embedded Visio diagram is a diagram that is stored in a SharePoint document library and displayed on a SharePoint page.
 To embed a Visio diagram, display it in an HTML &lt;iframe&gt; element.
 Then you can use Visio JavaScript APIs to programmatically work with the embedded diagram.